 Tickets

-*Does not require additional General Admission ticket to the Museum
+*Does not require an additional General Admission ticket to the Museum

 Dancing in L.A. is NHM's vibrant new series celebrating culture and choreography.
 Captivating performances bring the Commons Theater to life with music, movement, and community spirit.
 Each day spotlights local dance groups in dynamic 30-minute programs—presented twice daily—showcasing the rich intersections of art, culture, and nature.

-On October 12, Kayamanan Ng Lahi Philippine Folk Arts presents a 30-minute live performance featuring traditional dances from the Philippines.
+On January 18, Kim Eung Hwa & Korean Dance Academy presents a 30-minute live performance featuring traditional dances from Korea.

 About the Dance Group: